Would you be able to identify the symptoms of scale rot in your bearded dragon?

 It’s essential to be aware of the foods you should be giving to your pet to ensure a healthy life.

-Your pet lizard should have a diet consisting of food with protein, calcium, and vitamins.
+Your pet lizard should have a diet consisting of protein, calcium, and vitamins.

 - Collard Greens is one of the best leafy greens you can feed them.
 They are rich in calcium and Vitamins A, C, and K.